daerlnaxe/OsSitter/README.md

 [TOC]

 # OsSitter
+## New
+Happy to say i successful made Linux installer and uninstaller...
+It's now easy to implement.
+It gives possibilities:
+- to create a service account, and install in its home folder.
+- Give rights
+- Install it as a systemd daemon
+- Doesn't launch immediatly but enable, to let you configure.
+- Almost a generic installer

+!!!
+Warning I don't think there is people interested for the while but wait next release, i need to verify again and again there is no error.
+I made a lot of tests, but just in case...

 ## About
  Watch behavior of Operating system

 NO GUI !
 It's for Core Servers.

-It uses a simple json configuration file to add the things you want to watch It uses a simple json language file to translate as you wish
+It uses a simple json configuration file to add the things you want to watch It uses a simple json language file to translate as you wish.

 ## Last version